-Note: Fertility Drugs are limited to a maximum lifetime payment of \$10,000 per Member, In-Network and Out-of-Network combined.
+Note: Fertility Drugs are limited to a maximum lifetime payment of \$10,000 per Member.

 Note: Prescription Drugs that we are required to cover by federal law under the "Preventive Care" benefit will be covered with no Deductible, Copayments or Coinsurance when you use an In-Network Provider.